Elizabeth Cadbury: Activism

-She and her husband played a great role in the development of Bournville and opened the 200th house there herself.
+Cadbury and her husband played a great role in the development of Bournville and she opened the 200th house there.
 In 1909, she opened the Woodland Hospital, which became the Royal Orthopaedic Hospital.
 She also built The Beeches, to provide holidays for slum children.
 She chaired the Birmingham school medical service committee and worked energetically to provide medical inspection in schools.
 Together with her husband, she participated in the reform of industrial working and living conditions through supporting the welfare, health and education of women and children in Bournville.
 Amongst the original Trustees of the Bournville Village Trust, in 1922 she succeeded George Cadbury as Chairman and supported the development of housing schemes and community life in Bournville village for over fifty years.

 From 1941-48, she was president of the United Hospital in Birmingham.
-Throughout her life she campaigned for the education and welfare of women as a convinced but non-militant suffragist.
+Throughout her life she campaigned for the education and welfare of women as a philanthropist and convinced, but non-militant, suffragist.
 She taught a class for the wives of her husband's students at the Severn Street Adult School in Birmingham.

-The founder in 1898 of the Birmingham Union of Girls' Clubs, she was active in the Young Women’s Christian Association and in the National Council for Women from 1896 to her death.
+The founder in 1898 of the Birmingham Union of Girls' Clubs, Cadbury was active in the National Council for Women from 1896 to her death.
+She was the founder of the Midlands Division of the Young Women's Christian Association.
 She was Vice President of the Electrical Association for Women, an organisation which sought to promote the benefits of electricity in the home and alleviate women's domestic drudgery.
 In 1911 she was appointed Chairman of Birmingham City Education Committee’s Hygiene Sub-Committee.